darrellcolehill/Design-Patterns/README.md

 ### Open-Close Principle

-> Software components should be open for extension, but not for modification
+> Software components should be open for extension, but closed for modification

 ### Liskov Substitution Principle